Frequently Asked Questions

 I have a limited number of full-fee slots available for potential individual therapy clients.
 The wait list for sliding scale is currently closed.
 Please explore my resources page for alternative options to private practice treatment.

 What forms of payment do you accept?

 Credit / Debit Card, Flex spending account

-Payment is due in full at the time of our session each week unless we discuss an alternate agreement prior to meeting.
+Payment is due in full at the time of our session each week unless we discuss an alternate arrangement prior to meeting.

 Do you offer telehealth?

-Yes, I offer HIPAA compliant video sessions to clients that find commuting, anxiety, or life to be a barrier to accessing mental health services.
+Yes, I offer HIPAA compliant video sessions to clients that find commuting, anxiety, or life to be a barrier to accessing quality affirming mental health services.
 Phone sessions are also available as make-up or crisis sessions.
-Texting and email is reserved for scheduling purposes only since it is not an encrypted platform.
+Texting and email is reserved for scheduling purposes only to maintain the therapeutic boundary.
 There's no difference in rates for telehealth sessions.

 How long does each therapy session take?

 The complimentary consultation is about 35 minutes.
 Individual sessions are typically 45 minutes.
 Couples' sessions are typically 45-75 minutes.

 I encourage clients to meet with me at least weekly at the start of treatment because it will create a strong foundation for our work together.
 Since treatment goals are customized for each client, we can speak further about scheduling during the in-person consultation.
 Consistency is absolutely key to this work, so please keep that in mind if you're considering therapy!